DAbranka/apocalypse-beauty/README.md

 A girl who do streaming created her own make-up and skincare brand.
 She asks us to create a website to combine her streaming community for her make-up and skincare brand.

-The date is (10-11-12)[date:"ydm"].
+(3-4 Days)
 To do so, we need to create a website with a stream first.
 So a homepage static like and then incorporate Vue.Js to make it dynamic.
 For the backend, we need to create a login/register system.

+(2 days)
 If the homepage is done after 3 days, the front will do the "About" page.

+(2 days)
 Streaming features on the home page go next.

+(3 weeks)
 Once the streaming features, the homepage and the about are done entirely, we can start to work on the e-Shop

+(7 days)
 E-Shop features (search-bar, wishlist and basket) English and French pages.

+(1 week and half)
 Blog with database, add edit and delete articles.

 ## **Who did this project ?**